California Voters Could Decide Whether Republicans Keep the House

 The prior race was decided by fewer than 4,000 votes.

-He was born and raised in the area with a background in dairy and agriculture.
+He was born and raised in the area, and has a background in dairy and agriculture.
 The congressman served two years in the state Assembly before his first election to the House of Representatives.

-“David is a proud son of the Central Valley,” his campaign said on its website.
+“David is a proud son of the Central Valley,” his campaign website reads.
 “Californians need a strong voice they can trust representing them in Congress—someone who listens and understands that Central Valley residents just want an opportunity to provide and build a better life for their families.”

-“Rudy Salas stood by his commitment to take a stand for Central Valley families and deliver for the region,” his campaign said on its website.
+“Rudy Salas stood by his commitment to take a stand for Central Valley families and deliver for the region,” his campaign website reads.
 “Salas has been a steadfast voice for the valley, fighting for more public safety funding, expanding workforce development programs, expanding veterans’ and workers’ rights, clean water infrastructure and support for our small business community.”

 Salas’s supporters include Gov. Gavin Newsom, Sen. Alex Padilla, and the United Farm Workers.